sfunk02/AdvancedCAD/README.md

 [Image Cred](https://github.com/afriedm49)

 The deck was the simplest part of the board to complete.
-I had to make a rectangular sketch with a circle at each end, create a pattern for the holes, and extrude.
+I had to make a rectangular sketch with a circle at each end and put tangent constraints at each end to keep the circles aligned.
+Next, I added a rectangle to use as a pattern for screw holes and I created another one by making it symmetrical across the center line.
+I used Onshape's hole tool to add holes at each corner of the two rectangles, which made it easy to add countersunk holes.
 I then added a fillet around the edge to give the board a smoother look.
+The most important parts that I learned here are first that it is easier to constrain than it is to dimension everything, and second that the hole tool is much easier to use than creating a sketch and removing it for each screw hole.

 ### Trucks